 Associate Director Undergraduate Program

 School of Nursing

-PhD in the Study of Natural Health, Clayton College, Birmingham, Alabama
+PhD in Natural Health, Clayton College, Birmingham, Alabama

 MS, Community/Rehabilitation Nursing, Wright State University, Dayton, Ohio

 MEd, Curriculum & Administration, Loyola University, Chicago, Illinois